neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ResourceManagement.rst

 #.
 The URI (in our case an absolute path and filename) is passed to the ``importResource()``
    method which analyzes the file found at that location.
 #.
 The file is imported into TYPO3 Flow's persistent resources storage using the sha1 hash over
    the file content as its filename.
-If a file with exactly the same content is imported it will reuse the already stored resource.
+If a file with exactly the same content is imported it will reuse the already stored file data.
 #.
 The Resource Manager returns a new ``Resource`` object which refers to the newly
    imported file.
 #.
 A new ``Image`` object is created and the resource is attached to it.
 #.
-The image is added to the ``ImageRepository``.
-Only from now on the new image and the
+The image is added to the ``ImageRepository`` to persist it.
-   related resource will be persisted.
-If we omitted that step, the image, the resource and in the end the imported file would be discarded at the end of the script run.

-In order to delete a resource just disconnect the resource object from the persisted object, for example by unsetting ``originalResource`` in the ``Image`` object.
+In order to delete a resource just disconnect the resource object from the persisted object, for example by unsetting ``originalResource`` in the ``Image`` object and call the ``deleteResource()`` method in the ResourceManager.

+The ``importResource()`` method also accepts stream resources instead of file URIs to fetch the content from and you can give the name of the resource ``Collection`` as second argument to define where to store your new resource.

+If you already have the new resource`s content available as a string you can use ``importResourceFromContent()`` to create a resource object from that.

 Resource Uploads
 ----------------